Come whatever, you’ll eventually have to talk to other people.

-I’ve come unstuck before doing this in security (only the weapon was a knife) and as a consequence, I’m wary of ‘first contact’ with anyone.
+I’ve come unstuck before doing this past life and civilian security and as a consequence, I’m wary of ‘first contact’ with anyone.”

 In another life it was firearms but forewarned, I developed my own ‘coping strategy’ to add to training for what is a VERY dangerous scenario i.e.

 Basically for me it boils down to being polite, open, and honest, but always have a plan to defend yourself.
 That and thinking Proxemics rules aka Distance is king in combat.

 Whoever sees the other first has a tactical and emotional advantage.

 They are primed, should be within good cover, have set an overwatch, and made a plan.
 You on the other hand are purely reactive at that point, uncomfortable, and for the most part exposed.

 Thus THEY will be the ones dictating the process of meeting.